SathyaBhat/sathyabh.at/content/weekly-notes-44-2023/index.md

 ### Music of the Week

-[Baldur's Gate 3](https://sathyabh.at/tags/baldurs-gate/) has some amazing music, and [I found this awesome(https://www.youtube.com/watch?v=xJtOTvtcpso)] performance of the opening theme - The Symphony of Sin.
+[Baldur's Gate 3](https://sathyabh.at/tags/baldurs-gate/) has some amazing music, and [I found this awesome](https://www.youtube.com/watch?v=xJtOTvtcpso) performance of the opening theme - The Symphony of Sin.

 {{< youtube xJtOTvtcpso >}}

 ### Link of the week

-I spotted this thread about "What's your go-to self-hosted YouTube channel?" on Reddit.
-If you're planning to get into self-hosting, or want to get some ideas about self-hosting, check out the thread to follow some [recommended YouTubers](https://www.reddit.com/r/selfhosted/comments/17mw22b/comment/k7nolen/).
+I spotted this thread about "What's your go-to self-hosted YouTube channel?" on [Reddit](https://www.reddit.com/r/selfhosted/comments/17mw22b/comment/k7nolen/).
+If you're planning to get into self-hosting, or want to get some ideas about self-hosting, check out [Nemo's](https://captnemo.in/setup/homeserver/) and [Karan's](https://mrkaran.dev/) blogs (and talks) - they have excellent write-ups.
+[Bonus plug for my NAS](/2023/01/21/asustor-lockerstor4-as6604t/).

 ### Subscribe to my posts